 Your pizza prep table is “home base” for most of your pizza making operations.
 Keep it ready for the rush and sail smoothly through the lunch and dinner rush.

 Cheese Graters are absolutely essential for all pizza shops, but grating by hand is time-consuming and tedious.
 Consider investing in an electronic cheese grater that can produce much more grated cheese per hour.

 Meat Slicers are perfect for fresh slices of pepperoni.
 Or, if your pizza restaurant offers sub sandwiches, meat slicers prove to be a versatile and worthy investment for your kitchen.
 Be sure to thoroughly clean your slicer between each use to stop cross-contamination and the spread of harmful bacteria.

 High Volume Produce Equipment assists in slicing, chopping and dicing bulk amounts of common pizza toppings like onions, tomato and green peppers.
 High volume produce equipment includes fry cutters and lettuce cutters for restaurants offering fresh fries and salads on the menu.
-Check out our review on high volume produce equipment and get some ideas for what your kitchen needs!

 Prep Table Pans typically come standard with the purchase of a pizza prep table, but sometimes you need to alter the configuration to get your setup just right.
 Take a look at how your prep table is set up and consider if you need to adjust the lineup with different sized pans for various ingredients.

 Pizza Pans, Pizza Screens and Pizza Stones

 provide a cooking surface for your pizza to rest on.
 Pizza pans are ideal for thick crust or deep dish pizzas while pizza screens allow higher heat to reach the dough for crispy or thinner crusts.
 Pizza stones are perfect for restaurants that are not operating with a wood or stone deck oven.